iridescentinfestation/Read-If-Y-all-Want/README.md

 i like dinosaurs (u could tell by the status emoji) I'm socially awkward but i try to be interactive

 I'm a foreigner, which means English isn't my first language so there'd maybe some mistakes 👍

+Also I'm a hardcore My Chemical Romance and Homestuck fan.